 An excellent way to begin research in our collection is to meet with a reference librarian.
 You may also utilize Morris, the law library catalog.
 We maintain foreign and international law research guides, which is another entry point to our collection.
 For example, our Country by Country Guide provides information on researching the law of virtually every jurisdiction of the world, listing the call number range to aid with browsing the stacks, and providing links to relevant databases.
 Additional research guides include Finding the Law of Latin America, Foreign and Comparative Research Guide, Chinese Legal Research, Islamic Law Research, and collected legislative histories (travaux preparatoires),

 We work closely with the YLS Graduate Program and provide legal research support and assistance to our graduate students.
 We also co-sponsor Movie Night with the Yale Law School Graduate Program.
 The foreign and international law librarians work closely with our YLS Clinics, including the Lowenstein International Human Rights Law Clinic, Peter Gruber Rule of Law Clinic, International Refugee Assistance Project, Legal Assistance: Immigrant Rights Clinic, Worker and Immigrant Rights Advocacy Clinic, and others.
 Lucie and Evelyn are also available to offer research training to the YLS international law moot court teams.

-The foreign and international law staff work alongside the Reference and Instruction Department.
+The foreign and international law staff work alongside the Research and Instruction Department.
 Lucie and Evelyn offer a two credit Research Methods in Foreign and International Law course in the spring semester.
 This course is often taught in conjunction with Professor Oona Hathaway’s international law course, and thus mirrors the doctrinal course syllabus.
 The course covers topics such are treaty research, IGO/NGO research, European Union, and many other subject specific topics tailored to student interests and needs.